-Established in 2017, Building the Beloved Community (BBC) is a ministry focused on issues of racial and economic justice and reconciliation in our church and community.
+Established in 2017, Building the Beloved Community (BBC) is a ministry focused on issues of racial justice and reconciliation in our church and community.
 Our efforts are divided into four quadrants of the labyrinth, an ancient Christian symbol reflecting the twists and turns of life’s journey and how they all lead us closer to our true home with God.
 Each quadrant represents the Episcopal Church’s national efforts to building God’s beloved community on earth.
+Throughout the year we host film series, lectures, pilgrimages, and community partnerships to deepen our participation in dismantling systems, practices, and ideas that contribute to racism and injustice.

-Check out the E-News for the latest updates on programs and activities.
+Check out the E-News for the latest updates.

 Additional Resources